Atmosphere of Mars: Carbon dioxide

 CO2 is the main component of the Martian atmosphere.
-It has a mean volume ratio of 94.9%.
+It has a mean volume (molar) ratio of 94.9%.
 In winter polar regions, the surface temperature can be lower than the frost point of CO2.
 CO2 gas in the atmosphere can condense on the surface to form 1–2 m thick solid dry ice.
 In summer, the polar dry ice cap can undergo sublimation and release the CO2 back to the atmosphere.
 As a result, significant annual variability in atmospheric pressure (≈25%) and atmospheric composition can be observed on Mars.
 The condensation process can be approximated by the Clausius–Clapeyron relation for CO2.

+There also exists the potential for adsorption of CO2 into and out of the regolith to contribute to the annual atmospheric variability.
+Although the sublimation and deposition of CO2 ice in the polar caps is the driving force behind seasonal cycles, other processes such as dust storms, atmospheric tides, and transient eddies also play a role.
+Understanding each of these more minor processes and how they contribute to the overall atmospheric cycle will give a clearer picture as to how the Martian atmosphere works as a whole.
+It has been suggested that the regolith on Mars has high internal surface area, implying that it might have a relatively high capacity for the storage of adsorbed gas.
+Since adsorption works through the adhesion of a film of molecules onto a surface, the amount of surface area for any given volume of material is the main contributor for how much adsorption can occur.
+A solid block of material, for example, would have no internal surface area, but a porous material, like a sponge, would have high internal surface area.
+Given the loose, finely grained nature of the Martian regolith, there is the possibility of significant levels of CO2 adsorption into it from the atmosphere.
+Adsorption from the atmosphere into the regolith has previously been proposed as an explanation for the observed cycles in the methane and water mixing ratios.
+More research is needed to help determine if CO2 adsorption is occurring, and if so, the extent of its impact on the overall atmospheric cycle.

 Despite the high concentration of CO2 in the Martian atmosphere, the greenhouse effect is relatively weak on Mars (about 5 °C) because of the low concentration of water vapor and low atmospheric pressure.
 While water vapor in Earth's atmosphere has the largest contribution to greenhouse effect on modern Earth, it is present in only very low concentration in the Martian atmosphere.
 Moreover, under low atmospheric pressure, greenhouse gases cannot absorb infrared radiation effectively because the pressure-broadening effect is weak.

 In the presence of solar UV radiation (hν, photons with wavelength shorter than 225 nm), CO2 in the Martian atmosphere can be photolyzed via the following reaction: